Dana Holgorsen: West Virginia

 On December 22, 2010, Holgorsen moved to West Virginia as offensive coordinator.
 At that time, athletic director Oliver Luck also announced that Holgorsen would replace Bill Stewart as head coach in 2012, saying that he didn't think Stewart was capable of leading the Mountaineers to a national championship.

 The relationship between Stewart and Holgorsen was strained from the start and finally came to a head when Colin Dunlap, a former reporter from the Pittsburgh Post-Gazette, claimed Stewart had asked him and another reporter from the Charleston Gazette to dig up negative information about Holgorsen's behavior.
 Holgorsen did apologize for an early morning incident when he was asked to leave a West Virginia casino; no further negative information came forth.
-Although Luck was unable to fully substantiate the claims, he decided that Stewart had become too much of a distraction and forced Stewart to resign on June 10, naming Holgorsen head coach immediately.
+Although Luck was unable to fully substantiate the claims, he decided that Stewart had become too much of a distraction and forced Stewart to resign on June 10, naming Holgorsen the 33rd head coach in school history.

 Luck had anticipated that the coach-in-waiting arrangement might not work as originally planned.
 Holgorsen's contract stated that his salary would be prorated at $1.4 million for the remainder of the season should he become head coach before 2012.
 In addition, the $250,000 annual bonus applied to the head-coaching salary would begin a year early, resulting in an additional $2 million over the six-year period addressed by his contract.

 Holgorsen coached the Mountaineers to a share of the Big East Conference crown in his first season at WVU and a Bowl Championship Series berth in the 2012 Orange Bowl, WVU's first appearance in the Orange Bowl.
 WVU defeated Clemson 70–33 in that record-setting game.
 The successful season triggered $225,000 worth of bonuses for Holgorsen – $100,000 for a 10-win season, $75,000 for a BCS appearance and $50,000 for a BCS win.

 In August 2012, Holgorsen received a new six-year contract.
 He received $2.3 million in the first year, with raises bringing his salary to $2.9 million at the end of the contract.
 He also was eligible for up to $600,000 in bonuses each year.
 The deal brought Holgorsen's compensation in line with other Big 12 coaches.
 In only his second year as a head coach, he ranked seventh in the 10-school conference in salary.

 Houston

 Holgorsen resigned from his West Virginia job on January 1, 2019, to accept the head-coaching position at Houston, where he previously was the offensive coordinator under head coach Kevin Sumlin.
 In 2022, he received a contract extension to go until 2027.
+Holgorsen was fired on November 26, 2023, following a losing season in the team’s first year as part of the Big 12 Conference.
+Houston agreed to pay $14.8 million in buyout money, but his deal includes a mitigation clause which may reduce the amount if he takes another job.